Rise to Success: Career Highlights of Jordan Clarkson

 From career breakthroughs to professional milestones, explore how Jordan Clarkson made an impact.

-Jordan Clarkson is an American and Filipino professional basketball player currently with the New York Knicks.
-He played college basketball at Tulsa and Missouri before being drafted into the NBA by the Washington Wizards (later traded to the Los Angeles Lakers) in 2014.
-Clarkson was named to the NBA All-Rookie First Team as a Laker.
-He played for the Cleveland Cavaliers and Utah Jazz before joining the Knicks.
-Notably, he and Jeremy Lin were the first Asian-American starting backcourt in NBA history.
-In 2021, while on the Jazz, Clarkson was named the NBA Sixth Man of the Year, solidifying his reputation as a key player coming off the bench.
+Jordan Clarkson is an American-Filipino professional basketball player currently playing for the New York Knicks in the NBA.
+He played college basketball at Tulsa and Missouri before being drafted by the Washington Wizards (later traded to the Lakers) in the 2014 NBA draft.
+He was named to the NBA All-Rookie First Team while playing for the Lakers.
+Clarkson was traded to the Cavaliers in 2018, then to the Jazz in 2019.
+Notably, he and Jeremy Lin formed the first Asian-American starting backcourt in NBA history in 2015.
+In 2021, while with the Jazz, Clarkson earned the NBA Sixth Man of the Year Award, solidifying his role as a valuable player.

 On November 11, 2009, Jordan Clarkson signed a National Letter of Intent to play college basketball at the University of Tulsa.

-In 2011, talks were initiated for Jordan Clarkson to play for the Philippine national team, also known as Gilas.
+In 2011, talks were initiated for Jordan Clarkson to play for the Philippine national team, also known as Gilas; however, he did not meet FIBA eligibility requirements at the time.

 May 2012: Transferred to Missouri